 Sandra from Mount Waverley:

-"When I juice oranges I save the skins and add them to a container (plastic or glass) and cover them with raw apple cider before putting them in a dark spot for 4 to 6 weeks, stirring occasionally to make a great all purpose cleaner.
-At the end of standing time I drain the resulting liquid into a clean jar and store it in the fridge.
-To use I pour about a 1/4 cup into a spray bottle and top up with water and use.
-You could add essential oils but I like the smell.
-I also add the cloudy liquid at the bottom of the jar to my next batch to speed up the break down of my next batch."
+- Make an all-purpose cleaner from orange peels: Put orange skins in a container and cover with raw apple cider vinegar.
+Leave them in a dark spot for 4 to 6 weeks.
+At the end of standing time, drain the liquid into a clean jar and store it in the fridge.
+To use, pour about a 1/4 cup into a spray bottle and top up with water.